-In a previous communication [17] we presented a multidimensional Langevin fission model capable of handling the various facets of the process, including i) the dynamical evolution of the fissioning system between the ground state and the scission point, in competition with the particle evaporation, ii) the sharing of neutrons, protons, and excitation energy between the two fragments at the moment of scission, iii) their kinetic energy after full acceleration, and finally iv) their decay back to equilibrium through the evaporation of neutrons.
+In a previous communication [17] we presented a multidimensional Langevin fission model capable of handling the various facets of the process, including (i) the dynamical evolution of the fissioning system between the ground state and the scission point, in competition with the particle evaporation, (ii) the sharing of neutrons, protons, and excitation energy between the two fragments at the moment of scission, (iii) their kinetic energy after full acceleration, and finally (iv) their decay back to equilibrium through the evaporation of neutrons.
 The energy dependence of the different ingredients has been included from the beginning.
-The model was tuned and tested till now for low-energy fission only, particularly for thermal neutron-induced fission of 235 U. It also attested its capacity [17] to give a fair description of the evolution of the fragment properties along the Fermium isotopic chain in the low-energy regime where most experimental information is available.
+The model was tuned and tested till now for low-energy fission only, particularly for thermal neutron-induced fission of 235U.
+It also confirmed its capacity [17] to give a fair description of the evolution of the fragment properties along the fermium isotopic chain in the low-energy regime where most experimental information is available.
+In the present study, the theoretical framework developed in Ref.
+[17] was applied, without any change of parameters, to the spontaneous fission of 252Cf and the fission of 250Cf produced at an excitation energy of 46 MeV in a fusion reaction, thus permitting us to test the predictive power of our model over an extended range of temperature, and thereby the implemented energy dependences.